Paraneoplastic Syndromes

 Paraneoplastic syndromes are symptoms that occur at sites distant from a tumor or its metastasis.
 They are rare disorders that are triggered by an altered immune system response to a neoplasm.

 Recent medical advances have improved the understanding, diagnosis, and treatment of paraneoplastic syndromes.
-These disorders arise from tumor secretion of hormones, peptides, or cytokines or from immune cross-reactivity between malignant and normal tissues.
+These disorders arise from tumor secretion of hormones, peptides, or cytokines or immune cross-reactivity between malignant and normal tissues.

 Paraneoplastic syndromes may affect diverse organ systems, most notably the endocrine, neurologic, dermatologic, rheumatologic, and hematologic systems.

 Up to 20% of cancer patients experience paraneoplastic syndromes, but often these syndromes are unrecognized.
-In some instances, the timely diagnosis of these conditions may lead to detection of an otherwise clinically occult tumor at an early and highly treatable stage.
+In some instances, the timely diagnosis of these conditions may lead to the detection of an otherwise clinically occult tumor at an early and highly treatable stage.

 Because paraneoplastic syndromes often cause considerable morbidity, effective treatment can improve patient quality of life, enhance the delivery of cancer therapy, and prolong survival.